stevejay/react-roving-tabindex/README.md

 );
 ```

-Browsers are [inconsistent in their behaviour](https://zellwk.com/blog/inconsistent-button-behavior/) when a button is clicked so you will see some variation between the browsers with the default value (`false`) for this option.
-Please set this option to `true` if you want the 'focus on click' behaviour or if you want this library to behave as it did prior to version 3.
+Browsers are [inconsistent in their behaviour](https://zellwk.com/blog/inconsistent-button-behavior/) when a button is clicked so you will see some variation between the browsers with the default value of `false` for this option.
+Please set this option to `true` if you want this library to behave as it did prior to version 3.

 ### Grid usage